dipien/releases-hub-gradle-plugin/README.md

 * All the dependencies defined on each `dependenciesClassNames` are sorted alphabetically by `groupId:artifactId`
 * There are not duplicated dependencies defined on each `dependenciesClassNames`
 * There are not dependencies with snapshot or dynamic versions assigned
+* There are dependencies on `dependenciesClassNames` but not used on the project

 ```
 ./gradlew validateDependencies
 ```
+##### Properties

+###### Unused Excludes

+The dependencies to exclude from the unused validation.
+You can define a `groupId` to match all the artifacts for that group id, or `groupId:artifactId` to match a particular artifact.
+By default there aren't excluded dependencies.

+    unusedExcludes = ["com.groupid1", "com.groupid2:artifact1"]

 #### List dependencies